 The site is intentionally minimal, with no JavaScript except for conditional loading of MathJax on blog posts that require LaTeX rendering (a necessary concession).
 Content is processed from Markdown files using Pandoc, creating a static site that's lightweight and fast.
 While I might run into challenges down the road, the simplicity of the system makes maintenance straightforward.

 This is officially my last site rewrite before focusing on "real projects."
-Next up in the pipeline is implementing image optimization with jpegli to further improve performance while maintaining visual quality.
+For those interested, the website source is available here.

 See you space cowboy...